 It was cold and windy when we ventured into the city and theatre land on Thursday evening to see the ballet at the Lyceum Theatre.
-Before going out we had an Epiphany meal, which is a tradition in our home, (fresh tortellini, Mr. P.'s special tomato sauces and then tiramisu).
-Our granddaughter was dropped off after a driving lesson at our home, then our daughter arrived from work.
-Our grandson had football training so arrived later to eat and stayed in with my husband.
-Thankfully the performance was a late one and as I had booked the tickets a month or two in advance I had been able to get seats in the middle of the lower stalls with a good view of the stage.
+Before going out we had an Epiphany meal, which is a tradition in our home, (fresh tortellini, my husband's special tomato sauces and then tiramisu).
 As the audience took their seats it was evident that there was a full house for such a special tour of the St. Petersburg Classic Ballet Company.
 Of course photographs could not be taken during the performance, but our granddaughter took one of the company at the final curtain call.

 The Lyceum is a beautiful theatre with an Edwardian auditorium.
 There was a theatre on the site in the 19th century, but it was not until 1990 that the building was refurbished and reopened as a new theatre venue.
 It now attracts many national and international companies.

 |some of the official photos - dress rehearsal|